-This report includes individual market qualified health plans (QHPs) for states using the HealthCare.gov eligibility and enrollment platform (HealthCare.gov states).
+This report includes individual market qualified health plans (QHPs) for states using the HealthCare.gov eligibility and enrollment platform.
 It excludes Small Business Health Options Program (SHOP) plans and stand-alone dental plans (SADPs).
+Except where otherwise noted, this report excludes catastrophic and child-only plans because they aren't available to all consumers.
+It also excludes PY14 Virginia plans covering morbid obesity treatment because these plans mirror others that don't cover morbid obesity and enrollment in these plans would only have included consumers seeking morbid obesity treatment.

-Plan year 2014 (PY14)-PY19 QHPs are those that were certified and available during some part of Open Enrollment.
+Plan year 2023 (PY23) QHPs are those plans that are certified as of the beginning of October 2022.
+PY14- PY22 QHPs are those plans that were certified and available during some part of Open Enrollment for the applicable plan years.
 This includes plans that were decertified or suppressed from display on HealthCare.gov later in the year, or temporarily suppressed at the beginning of Open Enrollment due to significant data errors.
 The prior reports that the Assistant Secretary of Planning and Evaluation (ASPE) published generally used the data publicly available at the time of report generation and excluded plans decertified or suppressed after Open Enrollment.